SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/FAQ.md

 3. Please discuss your imaging needs with us before starting the relevant experiments.
 This can avoid wasted time.

-### Where is the Imaging Facility?
+### Where are we?
-The facility is located in the SWC on Level B2, immediately to the left as you come out of the lifts.
+The Facility is located in the SWC on Level B2, immediately to the left as you come out of the lifts.
+You need to be laser safety trained to have access to the Facility.
+There is a door bell to the left of the door.

+### How to contact us?
+Contact us via Slack.
+Messages regarding equipment is sent only via Slack.
+Please make sure you join channels associated with equipment you use to receive relevant notifications.

 ## Do you take samples from external users?